Wholesale Management

 User-Friendliness

 An ERP system is only as good as its adoption rate among your team.
 Even the most feature-rich system will fall short if your staff finds it difficult to use or navigate.
-When assessing the user-friendliness of an ERP, prioritize systems that offer:

 • An intuitive, modern interface design